turbot/steampipe-docs/docs/cloud/integrations/navicat.md

 [Navicat](https://navicat.com/en/download/navicat-for-postgresql) is available to use on your desktop through a free trial or by making a paid purchase.

 To create a new connection, first click on `Connection` and select `PostgreSQL`.
-Enter the connection details, enable SSL then Click `Test Connection` to verify and Save.
+Enter the connection details, enable SSL,click `Test Connection` to verify, then click `Save`.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/navicat-connection-success.png" />
 </div>

-Once you're connected to Steampipe Cloud, the PostgreSQL Explorer can access the plugins and it's tables available in your workspace.
+Once you're connected to Steampipe Cloud, the PostgreSQL Explorer can access the connection's tables in your workspace.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"40%"}}>
 <img src="/images/docs/cloud/navicat-navigation-bar.png" />
 </div>

 We use the AWS plugin and select the `aws_ec2_instance_availability` table.
 Navicat displays the table's schema and previews the data.
-You can drag the columns to organize the data and choose to export the data to a [variety of formats](https://steampipe.io/docs/reference/cli/check#output-formats).
+You can drag the columns to organize the data, and export the data to a [variety of formats](https://steampipe.io/docs/reference/cli/check#output-formats).

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"40%"}}>
 <img src="/images/docs/cloud/navicat-instance-data-preview.png" />